Meet Our Board of Trustees

 Becky Howland, President

-Becky has been a member of UUSM for twelve years, having served on the board of trustees, as chair of the music director search committee, (paper!) newsletter editor, choir member, and most recently as co-chair of the All Together Now online auction with Tricia Dell.
+Becky is returning for her second one-year term as POBOT.
+Over her 15 years at UUSM, she has served as choir member, chair of the music director search committee, newsletter editor, liaison to the UU Coastside Community on the board of trustees, and co-chair of the All Together Now auction with Tricia Dell.
 Three of her children participated in religious education in the early 2000s.
 A strong proponent of actively soliciting and integrating diverse thought, Becky has a three-decade career history of building and leading teams through challenging situations, primarily in corporate marketing, integration of corporate acquisitions, and communications.
 She believes in and practices warm, respectful, open communication among all interested parties, and pledges to bring this practice to UUSM’s leaders, staff and congregation.
 Through their work as co-chairs in last year’s and this year’s auctions, Becky and Tricia together have built a strong working relationship and friendship.
 Becky’s corporate experience is balanced by Tricia’s extensive experience in the non-profit sector.
 Together they plan to bring energetic, upbeat, steady, thoughtful leadership to UUSM as board president and vice-president.

 Tricia Dell, Vice President